dimagi/commcare-sync/README.md

 Just [install Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/)
-and then run `docker-compose up` or (`docker-compose up -d` to run in the background).

-This will spin up a database, web worker, celery worker, and Redis broker.

-Then run your migrations:
+and then run:

 ```
-docker-compose exec web python manage.py migrate --noinput
+make init
 ```

+This will spin up a database, web worker, celery worker, and Redis broker and run your migrations.

-And go to [localhost:8000](http://localhost:8000/) to view the app.
+You go to [localhost:8000](http://localhost:8000/) to view the app.

-### Running commands in containers
+### Using the Makefile

+You can run `make` to see other helper functions, and you can view the source of the file in case you need to run any specific commands.

-You can run management commands in containers using the same method as above.
+For example, you can run management commands in containers using the same method used in the `Makefile`.
 E.g.

 ```
-docker-compose exec web python manage.py makemigrations
 docker-compose exec web python manage.py createsuperuser
 ```